vipulnaik/diet-exercise-health/profile-information/health-profile.md

 The spectrum from insulin sensitivity to insulin resistance measures how sensitive the body is to insulin for the purpose of controlling blood glucose.
 The more sensitive, the less insulin is needed to maintain normal blood glucose.
-As of 2024, my insulin-sensitivity seems to be in the optimal range.
+As of 2024, my insulin sensitivity seems to be in the optimal range.
 I do not seem to have insulin resistance, and I plan to continue monitoring for this.